-INTRODUCTION
+1.1 INTRODUCTION

-Neonatal jaundice, often referred to as neonatal hyperbilirubinemia, is characterised by the yellowing of the mucous membrane, skin, and sclera of the eyes in newborns.
+Neonatal jaundice, often referred to as neonatal hyperbilirubinemia, is characterized by the yellowing of the mucous membrane, skin, and sclera of the eyes in newborns.
 This discoloration occurs as a result of elevated amounts of bilirubin in the bloodstream of the neonate (Mitra & Rennie, 2017).
-(Woodgate & Jardine, 2015) state that newborn jaundice occurs when bilirubin builds up in the skin due to an excessive breakdown of red blood cells and a decrease in bilirubin excretion.
+Woodgate & Jardine, 2015, states that newborn jaundice occurs when bilirubin builds up in the skin due to an excessive breakdown of red blood cells and a decrease in bilirubin excretion.

-Neonatal jaundice, a leading cause of newborn death, is a prevalent illness that affects around 60% of full-term and 80% of preterm infants globally within the first week of life (Taheri et al., 2014).
-In 2018, the World Health Organisation (WHO) reported that there were 2.5 million deaths during the neonatal period, accounting for approximately 45% of all deaths in children under the age of five.
-This means that around 7,000 neonatal deaths occur each day, with one quarter of these deaths occurring on the first day of life and the remaining three quarters occurring within the neonatal period (Setiamy & Deliani, 2019).
+Neonatal jaundice, a leading cause of newborn death.
+It is a prevalent illness that affects around 60% of full-term and 80% of preterm infants globally within the first week of life (Taheri et al., 2014).
+In 2018, the World Health Organization (WHO) reported that 2.5 million deaths were recorded during the neonatal period, accounting for approximately 45% of all deaths in children under the age of five.
+This means that around 7,000 neonatal deaths occur each day, with one quarter of these deaths occurring on the first day of life and three quarters occurring within the neonatal period (Setiamy & Deliani, 2019).

 According to the global burden of disease 2016, NNJ was ranked as the seventh leading cause of morbidity and mortality among neonates worldwide in the first week of life.
 In Sub-Saharan Africa, including Ghana, it was ranked as the eighth leading cause (Bre et al., 2018).
 Neonatal jaundice is responsible for 75% of hospital re-admissions within the first week of life, as well as 35% of all admissions to the neonatal intensive care unit.
 It is also a significant factor contributing to neonatal morbidity and mortality, particularly in Latin America, Asia, and sub-Saharan Africa (Lawn et al., 2014; Onyearugha et al., 2011).
 However, the incidence of complications arising from neonatal jaundice in poor and middle-income countries is alarmingly high, necessitating urgent scrutiny and investigation (Slusher et al., 2017).